ImpulseAdventure/GUIslice-Builder/README.md

 ## Release History

+### Bug Fix 0.17.b09
+Scaling was using incorrect ratio for y coordinates.

 ### Enhancements for 0.17.b08
 Scaling now supports scaling non-builtin (glcd) fonts (The glcd fonts are too far apart to scale,8,16,24,32).
 The Builder will now attempt to find a font that can scale to the correct ratio or the closest it can find.
 Nevertheless, Users may still need to manually change fonts.